 In addition, customers rave about Frontpoint’s monitoring and how quick it is and how helpful its reps are.
 These are two things you definitely want from a monitoring center.
 These are the people who will be contacting you and telling you your home is on fire or your home has been broken into.
 You want them to help you feel safe and secure in a time of need.
 While both Frontpoint and Link have great monitoring, customers cannot stop raving about how wonderful Frontpoint’s is.

-Frontpoint offers five security equipment packages, but it allows and encourages customization outside of the packages.
+Frontpoint offers three security equipment packages, but it allows and encourages customization outside of the packages.
 Frontpoint emphasizes its customization more than its set security packages, which we think is great.
 We suggest speaking with a Frontpoint representative on the phone if you’re going to purchase a system from them because you may be able to save money on equipment and you’ll have a professional helping you choose the pieces of equipment you truly need.

 Link no longer offers pre-selected equipment packages and instead focuses entirely on customization of your security equipment.
 You start out with a free equipment panel and then pay for each additional piece of equipment you want to add to your system.
 The only limitation is that you have to select a monitoring plan that supports the equipment choices you have selected.